-How to disinfect your aquarium with bleach.
+How to Disinfect your Aquarium with Bleach.

 - When buying bleach for aquarium cleaning, only use regular bleach like Chlorox Regular Bleach or an equivalent.
 Do not use bleach mixed with detergent.
 Detergents leave dangerous residue that can be fatal to aquarium fish.

 - Using a typical household bleach (which is already about 5% bleach) mix 9 parts water with 1 part regular bottled bleach.

 - Wipe any debris from the aquarium with warm water and a paper towel.

-- Let the aquarium sit for 10-15 minutes.
-Bleach is a corrosive chemical and can cause damage to your aquarium if left too long.
+Note: Bleach is a corrosive chemical and can cause damage to your aquarium if left too long.
 Do not allow it to sit for longer than 15 minutes.

 - Allow the aquarium to air dry completely.
 This will help to insure that the bleach solution has broken down into harmless byproducts.

-Aquarium gravel, decorations, filters, heaters, etc. can also be bleached using the same concentration of water to bleach.
+Aquarium gravel, decorations, filters, and heaters can also be bleached using the same concentration of water to bleach.
 You can either spray them or soak them in a bowl depending on what you are cleaning.
-Just be sure to rinse very well and allow everything to air dry completely before putting back in the aquarium.
+Just be sure to rinse well and allow everything to air dry completely before putting back in the aquarium.

 Bleach can be very dangerous if inhaled or ingested.
 It can cause moderate to severe damage if it comes in contact with the eyes or skin.
 It can also cause discoloration or corrosion of some materials.
-Please view the International Chemical Safety Card(www.ilo.org) before using bleach.
+Please view the International Chemical Safety Card before using bleach.